Considering the central nature that work takes in our lives, it is

 to also offer a global perspective on the idea of purpose.

-One is the work, or more specifically, the result of the work—the
+work, or more specifically, the result of the work—the

 product or service that has a clear delivery, which brings value